 MONOCHROME is dedicated to fine watches.
-We’re always looking for an opportunity to explain every aspect of Haute Horlogerie – whether made by well-known watch brands that have been in the business for decades or even centuries or made by individual, independent watchmakers.
+We’re always looking for an opportunity to explain every aspect of Haute Horlogerie – whether made by well-known watch brands that have been in the business for centuries or made by independent watchmakers.
 It’s our passion and sharing the beauty and technical marvel of mechanical wristwatches is what makes our horological hearts beat faster.

-In 2006 I started MONOCHROME and now, eleven years later, it has become the most widely-read magazine focused exclusively on high-end watches.
-We’re the largest watch publication in Europe and the third worldwide.
-MONOCHROME’s readership is global, with significant representation in the world’s major capitals and financial centers.
+In 2006 I started MONOCHROME and now, twelve years later, it has become the most widely-read magazine focused exclusively on high-end watches.
+MONOCHROME is the largest watch publication in Europe and top 5 worldwide.

 What sets us apart is that we love to explain, educate and share the passion for technically complex aspects and the beauty of hand-finished mechanical movements.
 Not everyone understands the nitty-gritty of a constant force mechanism, a tourbillon or a perpetual calendar, and many technical aspects remain ‘abracadabra’.
 That’s why we explain everything in a way that makes it easy to understand.

 With our team of experts, we hope to serve you the most interesting stories and the most beautiful watches.
 MONOCHROME has a small team of passionate and knowledgeable watch experts and I’m delighted to introduce them to you.

 Founder and Editor-in-Chief